-MAF3810 RESEARCH PROJECT

-Course Code MAF3810 NQF Level 8 Notional Hours 320 NQF Credits 32

-Prerequisite All courses of financial mathematics up to third year

-Contact Hours 1 contact hour with supervisor per week throughout academic year

-Course Assessment: Continuous Assessment 100% (Seminar Presentation: 30%, Written Project: 70%)

-Course description: The student will be required to study and write up a research proposal and a coherent report on a given specific problem in mathematics.
+MAF3810 RESEARCH PROJECT Course Code MAF3810 NQF Level 8 Notional Hours 320 NQF Credits 32 Prerequisite All courses of financial mathematics up to third year Contact Hours 1 contact hour with supervisor per week throughout academic year Course Assessment: Continuous Assessment 100% (Seminar Presentation: 30%, Written Project: 70%) Course description: The s student will be required to study and write up a research proposal and a coherent report on a given specific problem in mathematics.
+The student shall be required to give at least (2) two seminar presentations, one 0 1 1 reported and the other for the research project on cortain dates as determined by the Department given specific problem in mathematics.
 The student shall be required to give at least (2) two seminar presentations, one for his or her research proposal and the other for the research project on certain dates as determined by the Department of Mathematics.
 Although, depending on the magnitude of the problem, the student might not be able to solve the problem, he or she will be expected to find out how much is known about that problem.
 In the process the student will learn some mathematics required to understand and to solve the problem.

 MAF3842 OPERATIONS RESEARCH

 Course name: OPERATIONS RESEARCH

+Code: MAF3842

+NQF level: 8

 Contact hours: 2 lectures per week for 14 weeks 1 tutorial per week for 14 weeks

+Credits: 8

 Assessment: Continuous assessment 50% (at least 2 tests), examination 50% (2 hours examination paper).

-Prerequisite: STS3721 and MAF3732
+Prerequisite: STS3672 and MAF3732

+Course deserielism Desision Analysis Types of desision problems Desision problems under under under the

-Course description: Decision Analysis: Types of decision problems.
-Decision-making under uncertainty: basic concepts.
+Course description: Decision Analysis: Types of decision problems.Decision-making under uncertainty: basic concepts.
 Ways of expressing outcomes: Payoffs and opportunity losses; Characterizing the uncertainty in decision problems; Solving decision problems using the expected payoff criterion and the expected utility criterion; Classifying decision makers by their utility functions.
 Revising state of nature probabilities: Decision trees; Bayes' rule: solving decision problems using posterior probabilities.
 Deterministic EOQ Inventory models: Introduction type of inventory models, costs involved, assumptions, Basic Economic Order Quality model: assumptions, derivation, determination of EOQ when holding cost, the effect of a non-zero lead time, power-of-two ordering policies.
-Probabilistic inventory models: Basic concepts, single-period models, the concept of marginal analysis, Discrete versus continuous demands.
-Deterministic dynamic programming Network models: Basic concepts, minimal-spanning tree technique, maximal-flow technique, shortest-route technique.
+Probabilistic inventory models: Basic concepts, single-period models, the concept of marginal analysis, Discrete versus continuous demands.Deterministic dynamic programming Network models: Basic concepts, minimal-spanning tree technique, maximal-flow technique, shortest-route technique.